 associated with the finding.

-The SDP Appendix used in the determination (for AP1000 plants, IMC 2519, Appendix A applies).
+The Significance Determination Process (SDP) Appendix used in the determination (for AP1000 plants, IMC 2519, Appendix A applies).

 Any assumptions used in the determination (these assumptions may be referenced and described in the report attachment).

 A description of the path on the SDP flow diagram or the SDP matrix coordinates used to arrive at the conclusion, as applicable.